turkoid/Injector/README.md

 ## Disclaimer

 Use this tool at your own risk.
-I am not responsible if you inject unsafe dlls or use this for malicious purposes.
+I am not responsible if you inject unsafe DLLs or use this for malicious purposes.
 This was originally developed to make an easy to use launcher for injecting safe dlls into "The Outer Worlds" game.
 Any games that use anti-cheat systems, can and probably will detect this common method of injection.